 Jerry Adams joined R. J. Corman in 1986 and has dedicated his career to the development of many facets of the R. J. Corman family of companies.
 He is presently responsible for Real Estate, Farming operations, Railroad Police and Special Projects.

-Vice President of Finance & Administration, R. J. Corman Railroad Group, LLC
+Vice President of Finance & Strategy, R. J. Corman Railroad Group, LLC

 Korey Colyer joined R. J. Corman in 2008.
 After three years in our Shops & Buildings Department, Korey took on significant responsibility in the strategic development and initiatives of all R. J. Corman companies.
-He currently is responsible for the management of the Finance Department and Shops & Buildings for R. J. Corman Railroad Group.
+He currently is responsible for the management of the Finance Department and strategic planning for R. J. Corman Railroad Group.
 Korey holds a B.A. in Accounting from Transylvania University and Masters in Business Administration from the University of Kentucky.